rrcobb/battleship/README.md

 # Battleship

-- layer of indirection for moves, to support alternate game modes (command pattern)
-    - struct "move" that a player / world consumes?
-- starting screen
+- More settings
-- game mode selection
     - ai level
     - ship length? (short ships vs original length ships)
-    - eventually, internet vs local ai
 - store the hits on the structs instead of recalculating every time
 - play vs computer
   - 'smarter' / harder AI
       - doesn't know your ships, but is smarter about where to shoot